awslabs/graphstorm/docs/source/advanced/multi-task-learning.rst

                 ...
             emb_info.json

-In the above example both the link prediction task and the edge regression apply task specific normalization on node embeddings.
+In the above example both the link prediction and edge regression tasks apply task specific normalization on node embeddings.

-**Note: The built-in GraphStorm training or inference pipeline (launched by GraphStorm CLI) will process each saved node embeddings to convert the integer node ids into the raw node ids, which are usually string node ids..**
+**Note: The built-in GraphStorm training or inference pipeline (launched by GraphStorm CLIs) will process each saved node embeddings to convert the integer node IDs into the raw node IDs, which are usually string node IDs..**
 Details can be found in :ref:`GraphStorm Output Node ID Remapping<output-remapping>`

 Saved Prediction Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-When ``save_prediction_path`` is provided in the inference condig,
+When ``save_prediction_path`` is provided in the inference configuration,
 GraphStorm will save the prediction results in the corresponding path.
 In multi-task learning inference, each prediction task will have its prediction
 results saved separately under different sub-directories
 named with the
 corresponding task id.
 The output format of task specific prediction results
 follows the :ref:`GraphStorm saved prediction result format<gs-out-predictions>`.
-The ``save_prediction_path`` in multi-task learning will look like following:
+The contents of the ``save_prediction_path`` in multi-task learning will look like following:

 .. code-block:: bash